 For businesses in the middle of a global pandemic, there’s no such thing as “business as usual.”
 The percentage of Americans working remotely has grown substantially, now reportedly up to 33% of the U.S. workforce.
 Accompanying that seismic shift have been increased security threats to data, with one analysis reporting that over 36 billion online records were exposed in the first half of 2020 alone.
 Consumers whose lives have been upended by identity theft are paying close attention to how corporations are responding.

 Yellowstone – the majestic national park – is known for Old Faithful, roaming bison, and vistas to take your breath away.
 According to a 2020 FTC complaint, Yellowstone – the merchant cash advance provider – was unfaithful to its promises, buffaloed small business owners, and made illegal withdrawals that took their cash away.
-A settlement will return more than $9.8 million to customers and includes injunctive provisions to change how Yellowstone does business.

 Advances in artificial intelligence (AI) technology promise to revolutionize our approach to medicine, finance, business operations, media, and more.
 But research has highlighted how apparently “neutral” technology can produce troubling outcomes – including discrimination by race or other legally protected classes.
 For example, COVID-19 prediction models can help health systems combat the virus through efficient allocation of ICU beds, ventilators, and other resources.